Patrick has been working as a freelance writer on fiverr for the past 2 years.

 Cordyceps is a fungi genus that belongs to a group of fungi known as ascomycetes or such fungi.
-As such, they are characterized by a sac-like appendage that contains spores.
+They are characterized by a sac-like appendage that contains spores.
 Genus Cordyceps is made up of over 400 species of fungi, most of which exist as endoparasites.
 While many other endoparasitoids exist, it is the manner in which Cordyceps infect and affect the hosts that make them truly scary.

-Formerly known as Cordyceps unilateralis, Ophiocordyceps unilateralis is one of the most popular species of genus Cordyceps.
+Formerly known as Cordyceps unilateralis, Ophiocordyceps unilateralis is one of the most popular species of the genus Cordyceps.
 In order to complete its life cycle, the fungus infects its hosts and ultimately takes control of its action.
-The following is a life cycle of the fungus that ultimately causes the host to be zombified.
+The following is the life cycle of the fungus that ultimately causes the host to be zombified.

 Phase 1: Dead ants on the underside of tropical rainforest leaves

 For the sake of the cycle, we will assume that is this the first stage of the life cycle.
 Typically, Ophiocordyceps unilateralis infect a specific species of ants known as Carpenter ants (Camponotus leonardi).
 In this particular phase, infected ants are found under the leaves of tropical rainforest plants with thread-like fungal tissue growing from the back of their heads.
 Spores are released from the perithecia pad into the environment.
 These spores, however, cannot grow on the ground given that they require certain special conditions for growth.
 This takes us to the second phase of the life cycle of the fungus.